The ADHD Test for Women is designed with the experience of real ADHD women in mind to help you in your quest for self-ADHD-discovery.

 Emotions can hit hard and fast, completely flooding our brain.
 Doctors and therapists who aren’t as familiar with the research often misdiagnose this as an atypical mood disorder or even Bipolar disorder.
 Research, however, shows that emotion dis-regulation goes hand in hand with ADHD.

-We often experience Rejection Sensitive Dysphoria.
+ADHD and Rejection Sensitive Dysphoria.

 Individuals with ADHD often have intense, whole body reactions to experiences or perceptions of rejection and criticism.
 That’s Rejection Sensitive Dysphoria.